mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

 Upgrading Team Edition to Enterprise Edition
 --------------------------------------------

-To upgrade from the Team Edition to the Enterprise Edition, follow the normal upgrade instructions provided above, making sure that you download the Enterprise Edition in Step 3.
+To upgrade from the Team Edition to the Enterprise Edition, follow the normal upgrade instructions provided above, making sure that you download the Enterprise Edition of Mattermost Server in Step 2.

 Uploading a License Key
 -----------------------